ShoyaKomura/WheatGammaIrradiationMutGenomeSeq/README.md

  - [Plot SNP position](https://github.com/ShoyaKomura/WheatGammaIrradiationMutGenomeSeq/blob/main/README.md#plot-snp-position)
  - [Plot SNP density](https://github.com/ShoyaKomura/WheatGammaIrradiationMutGenomeSeq/blob/main/README.md#plot-snp-density)

-## 1. Calculate and plot moving average of depth-of-coverage
+## 1. Showing the moving average of depth-of-coverage
 ## Plot the moving average for each of the two samples.
 ### Calculate moving average
 At first, count read depth at all position from BAM.